lauxton/eportfolio/coding_project/README.md

 The main.py program file has the following important characteristics:

-- Imported classes along with '''install pyotp''' to implement Two Factor Authorization.
+- Imported classes along with `install pyotp` to implement Two Factor Authorization.

- - An empty dictionary '''user_1 = {}''' which stores the user profile input and provides cross-check information for the subsequent login program.
+ - An empty dictionary `user_1 = {}` which stores the user profile input and provides cross-check information for the subsequent login program.

 - while loops for username creation, password creation, username login, and password login

 - A value of 1 assigned to successful input

-- An empty list '''success = []''' which adds  positive integer increment to the variable '''success_count'''
+- An empty list `success = []` which adds  positive integer increment to the variable `success_count`

-- A counter '''success_count = 0''', which accepts or rejects input based on the the input value
+- A counter `success_count = 0`, which accepts or rejects input based on the the input value

 - A print mechanism for hashed input